jrambeau/cisco-c9800-AP-inventory/README.md

         restconf
 ```

-Type in the IP address of the controllers in file devices_ip_list.txt
+Type in the IP address of the controller or controllers in file devices_ip_list.txt

 ## Run the script